vijayrawal2022-max/bitsom_ba_25071688-fleximart-data-architecture-/part3-datawarehouse/README.md

 # Part 3 – Data Warehouse and Analytics

-## Overview
+# Overview

-This part focuses on designing and implementing a data warehouse for analytical reporting.
-A star schema model is used to support efficient querying and business intelligence operations.
+This phase of the project involves the design and implementation of a data warehouse to support analytical reporting and business intelligence.
+A star schema model is employed to enable efficient querying, aggregation, and analytical processing.

-## Objectives
+# Objectives

-- Design a star schema for analytical workloads
+- Design a star schema optimized for analytical workloads

-- Create fact and dimension tables
+- Develop fact and dimension tables

-- Load transformed data into the warehouse
+- Load transformed and curated data into the data warehouse

-- Perform OLAP and analytical queries
+- Perform OLAP operations and analytical queries for reporting and insights
 ## Files Description
 - `star_schema_design.md` – Explanation of star schema design
 - `warehouse_schema.sql` – SQL script to create warehouse tables